-The table below is a general guide on the common types of needlepoint fiber and the best canvas size to use them on.
-Remember though, this is just a guide and it's best to test the fiber on the canvas to make sure it gives you the look and stitching experience you want.
+The table below is a general guide for the common types of needlepoint fiber and the best canvas size to use them on.
+We recommend you use this as a guide and test the fiber on your canvas to make sure it gives you the look and stitching experience you want.

 |Needlepoint Thread||Canvas Mesh|